ferburri/DNP3_Detection/README.md

 ## Requirements

-To execute successfully the architecture of the proposed model.
-In this case, it is employed Ubuntu 20.04.4 LTS to create the enviroment for the proposed model.
+To execute successfully the proposed system of this thesis, it is employed Ubuntu 20.04.4 LTS.
 You have to install the following requirements

 ### Python
   - Python v2.7: This version is necessary to run the program ```DNP3AttackCrafter.py ```